 Although the Australian outback is beautiful, the bush and the creatures lurking within can be quite deadly.
 That is why there is a whole genre of cinema centered around the outback.
-This began in the 1970s when a lot of Australian cinema involved survival in its harsh, wild landscape.
-Famous horror films, like Razorback (1984) and Wolf Creek (2005), were commonly referred to as ‘outback gothic.’
+This began in the 1970s when much of Australian cinema involved survival in its harsh, wild landscape.
+Famous horror films such as Razorback (1984) and Wolf Creek (2005) were commonly referred to as “outback gothic.”
 Films like these often start with a car or some other form of transportation breaking down in the middle of nowhere, stranding characters somewhere far away from civilization.

 Australian crews have produced countless horror films, some of which have gained international recognition.
 There are a few Australian films you’ve probably seen without realizing where they were made, like The Babadook (2004).
 Then there are Australian films you probably haven’t heard about yet, even though they are some of the best in their genre.
 Here is a list of psychological horror films, outback gothic films, and apocalyptic films made in Australia.
 Some of them had million-dollar budgets and others were made on strict budgets, but they all have one thing in common.
 They will chill you to your core.
 Let’s get into the list of good Australian horror movies.

-Directed by Peter Weir, Picnic at Hanging Rock is a disquieting film that helped put Australian New Wave cinema movement on the map.
-The movie is based on the book of the same name by Australian author Joan Lindsay, an impressively gothic tale of three school girls that vanish without explanation.
-This is a great movie for horror fans that love unsolved mystery stories and just odd Australian tales.
-Also if you’re wondering why the name Peter Weir sounds so familiar it’s because Weir went on to became a famous international director, most famous for directing Robin Williams in The Dead Poets Society (1989) and The Truman Show (1998) with Jim Carey.
+Directed by Peter Weir, Picnic at Hanging Rock is a disquieting film that helped put the Australian New Wave cinema movement on the map.
+The movie is based on the book of the same name by Australian author Joan Lindsay, an impressively gothic tale of three schoolgirls who vanish without explanation.
+This is a great movie for horror fans that love unsolved mystery stories and odd Australian tales.
+If you’re wondering why the name Peter Weir sounds so familiar, it’s because Weir went on to became a renowned international director, most famous for directing Robin Williams in Dead Poets Society (1989) and Jim Carrey in The Truman Show (1998).

 Patrick is an Australian cult classic.
 It tells the story of a comatose hospital patient who harasses and murders others using telekinesis in the hopes of claiming his private nurse as his own.
 The main character never utters one line of dialogue throughout the entire film, nor does he blink.
-The actor playing Patrick, Robert Thomspon, used special eye drops while filming so he could hold his eyes open for a full minute in order to create the eerie effect.
-Although this is technically a standalone film, there is an unofficial sequel called Patrick Still Lives (1980), which is about a bedridden psycho who can receive ‘vibrations’ from criminals and uses them for his own telekinetic powers.
+The actor playing Patrick, Robert Helpmann, used special eyedrops while filming so he could hold his eyes open for a full minute to create the eerie effect.
+Although this is technically a standalone film, there is an unofficial sequel called Patrick Still Lives (1980), which is about a bedridden psycho who can receive “vibrations” from criminals and use them for his own telekinetic powers.

 Breaker Morant is actually one of the greatest Australian war movies, not a film that would widely be considered as part of the horror genre.
-That said this is a dark and disturbing movie about war crimes committed while fighting in South Africa, and an important part of Australian cinematic history.
+That said, this is a dark and disturbing movie about war crimes committed while fighting in South Africa.
+The film represents an important part of Australian cinematic history.

 Road Games is about a truck driver who plays a cat-and-mouse game with a serial killer.
 Although the film takes place on an Australian highway, it had a budget of 1.8 million dollars, which was the most expensive movie to be made in Australia at that time.
-Jamie Lee Curtis plays one of the starring roles, who you are sure to recognize from other, American horror movies like Halloween (1978) and The Fog (1980).
-It was actually on the set of The Fog where Richard Franklin, the director, met Jamie and considered her for the role in Road Games.
+Jamie Lee Curtis plays one of the starring roles.
+Jamie had already become famous from American horror movies such as Halloween (1978) and The Fog (1980).
+It was on the set of The Fog where Richard Franklin, the director, met Jamie and considered her for the role in Road Games.
 You might also recognize Franklin’s name, because he is the director of Patrick.

-This is a dark film that some viewers will find it hard to sit through until the end due to the uncomfortable scenes involved.
+This is a dark film that some viewers will find hard to sit through until the end.
 It’s about a man who has spent thirty years trapped by his mother in the same small room.
 When he finally escapes, he lives a deranged life on his own for the first time.
-This is a dark, perverse film that involves animals being murdered and roaches being eaten.
+This is a morbid, perverse film that involves animals being murdered and roaches being eaten.
 Although it is considered both a horror and a comedy, it is only meant for the open-minded.

 Wolf Creek stars John Jarratt as Mick Taylor, one of the most beloved Australian villains of all time.
 Mick is a bushman who happens across three backpackers who are stranded in the outback after their transportation breaks down.
 While filming, John Jarratt stayed in character between each take.
 There is a famous scene where his character is torturing one of the female characters and Greg McClean, the director, believed her cries were genuine.
 In reality, both actors were fine, but the intensity of the performance fooled the director.
 That same intensity is what makes the story so compelling for audiences across the globe.

 This is an excellent horror movie for fans of female villains.
-It tells the story of a teenage girl who invites a boy to prom.
+It tells the story of a teenage girl who invites a boy to the prom.
 When she gets turned down, she starts planning her revenge.
-The actress staring in this sad yet funny film, Robin McLeavy, prepared for her role by researching the serial killer Jeffery Dahmer.
-As suggested by the director, Sean Byrne, she also watched Misery (1990) and Natural Born Killers (1994).
-John Jarratt, who famously starred in Wolf Creek, was originally meant to play one of the other leading roles in The Loved Ones, but he turned down the opportunity in order to avoid typecasting.
+The actress starring in this sad-yet-funny film, Robin McLeavy, prepared for her role by researching the serial killer Jeffery Dahmer.
+As suggested by director Sean Byrne, she also watched Misery (1990) and Natural Born Killers (1994).
+John Jarratt, who famously starred in Wolf Creek, was originally meant to play one of the other leading roles in The Loved Ones, but he turned down the opportunity to avoid typecasting.
 John Brumpton ended up taking his place.

 The Babadook is based on a short film called Monster (2005).
 It follows a single mother dealing with her deeply troubled son and his obsession with a popup book called Mister Babadook.
-Babadook is actually an anagram for ‘a bad book’ and it means he is coming for sure in Hebrew.
-Although the film grossed more than ten million dollars worldwide and many viewers are interested in a second film, the writer and director, Jennifer Kent, refuses to make a sequel in order to uphold the artistic integrity of the original.
+Babadook is actually an anagram for “a bad book,” and it means he is coming for sure in Hebrew.
+Although the film grossed more than ten million dollars worldwide and many viewers are interested in a second film, the writer and director, Jennifer Kent, refuses to make a sequel, stating it would cheapen the original.
 Even William Friedkin, the director of The Exorcist (1973), claims he has never seen a more terrifying story than The Babadook.
-Meanwhile, one reviewer on Amazon notes this piece of cinema is “the most well-executed, intelligent, and unique films of the horror genre in the 21st century.”
+Meanwhile, one reviewer on Amazon notes this piece of cinema is one of “the most well-executed, intelligent, and unique films of the horror genre in the 21st century.”

 Killing Ground is horror/thriller about a couple’s camping trip that gets ruined when they stumble across a horrific crime scene.
 It has a nonlinear structure that follows three separate narratives.
 Like most Australian horror movies, there isn’t a lot of gore, but there is a psychological edge to the storytelling that leaves viewers feeling unsettled.
 Although Damien Power made his directing debut with this film, the cinematography is as solid as the writing.
 Ultimately, it is an enjoyable survival movie without any cheap tricks, and the twist ending will stay with you for a while.